Robinlovelace/open-gat/README.md

 # New tools of the trade

-The previous sections support and expand on the two main premises of this paper, that geographic analysis has historically been disconnected from other aspects of transport planning analysis, and that open source software should provide the foundations for future transport planning workflows.
-This section moves onto solutions, with an overview of three software ‘ecosystems’ — R, Python and QGIS — that enable integrated geographic analysis in transport planning.
+The previous sections support and expand on the two main premises of this paper: that geographic analysis has historically been disconnected from other aspects of transport planning analysis, and that the incumbent proprietary software products are not well suited to tackle 21<sup>st</sup> Century transport planning needs.
+In this section the paper shifts gear, and moves onto solutions.
+It outlines the growth of free and open source software (FOSS) and how the movement can provide the foundations for more democratic and transparent transport planning workflows that bridge the ‘geographic gap’ in transport planning data analysis, modelling and visualisation.
+The focus is on three software ‘ecosystems’ — R, Python and QGIS — that are particularly promising for integrated geographic analysis in transport planning.

-Before describing these ecosystems in detail, it is worth first taking a step back and considering the software ‘landscape’ in which the three ecosystems have evolved.
+Before exploring these ecosystems, it is worth first taking a step back and considering the open source software ‘landscape’ and what ‘open source’ actually means.
 This overview also helps explain why R, Python and QGIS were selected from the range of open source options for closer attention.

 <!-- Despite the central role that open source software plays, powering the majority of the world's servers... -->

+Open source software differs from proprietary software in that users are free to see, download and modify the underlying source code that defines it.
+Freedom is central to open source software, which is sometimes referred to simply as ‘free software’, defined by the Free Software Foundation (FSF) as follows:

+> software that gives you the user the freedom to share, study and
+> modify it.

-A key feature of open source software is freedom.
-The fact that anyone can download, play with and (provided they abide by the conditions of license) re-upload modified versions of open source source code means that the landscape of open source software is both rapidly evolving and highly divers.
+Anyone can download, modify and (provided the conditions of the license are respected) re-upload different versions of open source software.
+The emphasis on adaptability and community the open source software landscape both rapidly evolving and highly diverse.
 For this reason it is impossible to summarise anywhere, let alone within the confines of a single academic paper, the totallity of options available.
 There are literally thousands of software projects, written in hundreds of programming languages, that could be used geographic analysis in transport planning.
 Many of these are no longer actively maintained, making them unsuitable for consideration in this paper: transport planners should use solutions that are future proof.

 Transport data analysis has much in common with the broadly defined field of ‘data science’, and many of the tools developed for this